Nick Wright (sportscaster): Local sports radio in Kansas City and Houston

+Around 2012, Wright opted to not sign a contract extension with the station and moved to Houston, where he co-hosted In the Loop with Nick and Lopez on KILT 610 AM.
+He credited leaving to Houston to his career goal "or finish line" to be regarded as the "biggest sports talk personality in America", if 100 sports fans were polled "Family Feud style".

+FS1, First Things First, and What's Wright?

 Wright parlayed his experience in sports radio into a broadcast television career as he began working with Fox Sports in 2016.
 His early work at Fox involved regularly contributing to FS1's daily studio shows.
 He often appeared as a guest host of The Herd.
 In late December 2016, Wright and former wide receiver Cris Carter co-hosted an episode of The Herd, while its regular host Colin Cowherd was out for vacation.
 Then-Fox Sports executive Jamie Horowitz used Carter and Wright's co-hosting venture to test their chemistry together, in order to assess the potential of them co-hosting a daily morning sports talk show on FS1.
 At the time, the early morning block (6:00–9:30 AM EST) was "a black hole for FS1", according to Sporting News, as the network used that slot for game replays and reruns of other shows.
 Carter and Wright proved to be a successful pairing, as they were then paired up to host FS1's morning talk show First Things First, which premiered on September 5, 2017.
 Carter and Wright were joined by reporter Jenna Wolfe, who fills the show's moderator and anchor role.
 First Things First also functioned as a lead-in program for Skip and Shannon: Undisputed.
 In 2018, it was announced Wright would begin hosting What's Wright, a weekday radio show on Sirius XM's Mad Dog Radio.

-In 2022, Wright began co-hosting his What's Wright? podcast with his son, Damonza Byrd.